SeanRowan19/ai-case-study/README.md

 ## Recommendations

+### Cost

+Cost vs. savings: ERP solutions aren’t cheap but, if you do it right, they should pay for themselves.
+When you are creating an ERP budget, take into consideration how much savings it creates vs. how much it costs to use.
+If an ERP can pay for itself, then you can justify seemingly high costs.
+Sometimes the expensive solution might have a more bountiful and faster return on investment (ROI).(https://www.forbes.com/advisor/business/software/sap-competitors/)

+### Complexity

+SAP has some limitations and is more sophisticated to set up, use and administer compared to top SAP competitors.
+IT environment: If you don’t have an IT department or it is currently stretched too thin, then SAP might not be the wisest choice.
+Many SAP competitors offer hosted ERPs, so you don’t have to purchase additional IT equipment or allocate more labor to support it.(https://www.forbes.com/advisor/business/software/sap-competitors/)

+### Supply Chain

+Vertical market: SAP is not as well suited for businesses that have to deal with supply chain management and logistics as SAP competitors.(https://www.forbes.com/advisor/business/software/sap-competitors/)

 ## [SAP Learning](https://learning.sap.com/)

 SAP offers various options to understand how to use the software best suited for your company: